Centers, Institutes and Special Offices

 Reverend Brian Muzás, Ph.D., Director

 The Center for United Nations and Global Governance Studies serves both as an umbrella for coordinating research activities and as a key site for institution building.
 The center builds research networks internally between School of Diplomacy and International Relations faculty members and students and externally to promote School programs to prospective students and stakeholders.
 The center uses technology and social media to disseminate knowledge about scholarship on the United Nations and other international actors.
 Our goal is to be an online leader in disseminating new and different types of material such as briefs, podcasts, and video lectures, that will be accessible to a wide range of academic policy, and public audiences.
 The research and scholarly activities of the center include speakers and team research projects resulting in both articles and memos.
 In addition, the center provides important administrative support for existing U.N. initiatives at the School of Diplomacy and International Relations, including the United Nations Intensive Summer Study Program.
-For more information, please visit us on the web at http://www.shu.edu/academics/diplomacy/center-for-global-governance-studies/index.cfm
+For more information, please visit us on the web at shu.edu/un-global-governance-studies/

 Center for Vocation and Servant Leadership